browserengineering/book/book/animations.md

 Second, compositing sometimes has visual side-effects.
 Ideally, composited textures would look exactly the same on the screen as non-composited ones.
-But due to the details of pixel-sensitive raster technologies like [sub-pixel rendering][subpixel] image resize filter algorithms, blending and anti-aliasing, this isn't always possible.
-It's common to have subtle color differences in some pixels due to compositing.
+But due to the details of pixel-sensitive raster technologies like [sub-pixel rendering][subpixel], image resize filter algorithms, blending and anti-aliasing, this isn't always possible.
+For example, it's common to have subtle color differences in some pixels due to floating-point precision differences.
 "Pre-compositing" the content avoids visual jumps on the page when compositing starts.

 Real browsers support the [`will-change`][will-change] CSS property for the purpose of signaling pre-compositing.